Defensive Driver Courses & How They Help You Save On Car Insurance

 Why do we need ZIP code?

-A defensive driver course is a class, either in a classroom setting or online, that costs $20 to $100 and lasts 3 to 12 hours.
-Most courses take 6 to 8 hours, though you can find shorter courses that finish within 3 to 4 hours, while comprehensive programs may require 10 to 12 hours.
+A defensive driver course is a class, either in person or online, that costs $20 to $100 and lasts three to 12 hours.
+Most courses take 6 to 8 hours, though shorter courses can finish within three to four hours.
+Comprehensive programs may require 10 to 12 hours.

 Course Format Options and Costs

-• Online courses cost $20 to $50 and offer maximum flexibility - perfect if you prefer learning in your pajamas or need to fit the course around a busy schedule.
+Online courses cost $20 to $50 and offer maximum flexibility, perfect if you prefer learning in your pajamas or need to fit the course around a busy schedule.
 You can complete them at your own pace from home, and most providers allow you to stop and resume as needed.
-According to course providers, online defensive driving courses are mobile-friendly and available 24/7.
+Online defensive driving courses are mobile-friendly and available 24/7.

 What You'll Learn in a Defensive Driving Course